 The impact of major revisions is communicated with the first publication of data affected by such changes through an explanatory note in the euro indicators inflation news release and/or the HICP dedicated section on Eurostat’s website.

 According to the legislation in force, countries submit to Eurostat revisions arising from mistakes as quickly as possible and those are incorporated at the next publication.
-Major revisions could take up to several months to be incorporated.
+Major revisions could take several months to be incorporated.

 First published data